FrodoWho/Metis-Extension/README.md

 | Clear all guides | Click **Clear** |
 | Snap to element | Guides auto-snap to element edges/centers (hold **Shift** to bypass) |

-Measure and Guides are mutually exclusive — enabling one disables the other.
+Measure and Guides are mutually exclusive, enabling one disables the other.

 ## Tests